Monsanto rejects Bayer's sweetened offer, open to talks

-(Reuters) - U.S. seed company Monsanto Co (MON.N) turned down a sweetened $64 billion acquisition offer from Bayer AG (BAYGn.DE), but said it was open to further talks with the German healthcare and chemicals group as well as other parties.
+(Reuters) - U.S. seed company Monsanto Co turned down a sweetened $64 billion acquisition offer from Bayer AG , but said it was open to further talks with the German healthcare and chemicals group as well as other parties.

-The widely expected rejection puts pressure on Bayer to sweeten its offer once again, at least enough to get access to Monsanto's books.
-The two companies have been in negotiations about a potential confidentiality agreement, Reuters reported on Monday.
+The widely expected rejection puts pressure on Bayer to sweetens its offer, at least enough to get access to Monsanto's books.
+The two companies have been in discussions about a potential confidentiality agreement, Reuters reported on Monday.

 Monsanto said on Tuesday its board unanimously viewed Bayer's latest bid as "financially inadequate and insufficient to ensure deal certainty."